pingcap/docs-cn/sql/tidb-specific.md

 - This variable is used to set the concurrency of the `serial scan` operation.
 - Use a bigger value in OLAP scenarios, and a smaller value in OLTP scenarios.

+### tidb_projection_concurrency

+- Scope: SESSION | GLOBAL
+- Default value: 4
+- This variable is used to set the concurrency of the `Projection` operator.

+### tidb_hashagg_partial_concurrency

+- Scope: SESSION | GLOBAL
+- Default value: 4
+- This variable is used to set the concurrency of executing the concurrent `hash aggregation` algorithm in the `partial` phase.
+- When the parameter of the aggregate function is not distinct, `HashAgg` is run concurrently and respectively in two phases - the `partial` phase and the `final` phase.

+### tidb_hashagg_final_concurrency

+- Scope: SESSION | GLOBAL
+- Default value: 4
+- This variable is used to set the concurrency of executing the concurrent `hash aggregation` algorithm in the `final` phase.
+- When the parameter of the aggregate function is not distinct, `HashAgg` is run concurrently and respectively in two phases - the `partial` phase and the `final` phase.

 ### tidb_index_join_batch_size

 - Scope: SESSION | GLOBAL